funilrys/PyFunceble/docs/configuration.rst

     **Default value:** :code:`active_and_merged_in_results`

-    **Description:** Set the default filename where we are going to put every active data.
+    **Description:** Set the default filename where we are going to put all active data.

 :code:`outputs[logs]`